eosioafrica/ectc/README.md

 3. git clone github.com/eosioafrica/ectc

+4. Add user {ecte}.
+No special priviledges needed.

-4. Inside the project folder run as sudo (sorry!) : {sudo go run main.go}
+5. Inside the project folder run as sudo (sorry!) : {sudo go run main.go}

-5. Pray. hehehehe!
+6. Pray. hehehehe!

-6. If all successful run VirtualBox as sudo and all the machines will be there.
+7. If all successful run VirtualBox as sudo and all the machines will be there.

 ### Task list